yssource/crp/src/idioms/exceptions/expected_errors.md

 One challenge to handling errors in Rust compared to C++ is that because error propagation in Rust is explicit, error values from different subsystems need to be combined into a single type in order to be propagated further up the stack.
-In C++, this requires no special effort.
+With C++ exceptions, this requires no special effort.

 The following example shows how such an error type is implemented manually.
 Later examples show how the